 An important consequence is that Babel is easy to implement.
-While Babel is a young protocol, there exist four independent implementations, including one that was reportedly written and debugged in just two nights.
+At the time of writing, there exist four independent implementations, including one that was reportedly written and debugged in just two nights.

 2.2.
 Robustness

 The fairly strong properties of the Babel protocol (convergence, loop avoidance, starvation avoidance) rely on some rather weak properties of the network and the metric being used.
 The most significant are: